katehret/compinion/README.md

 This folder contains the scripts for data analysis, clean-up and the retrieval of the subjectivity markers.

 #### Statistics
-This folder contains all statistics described in the related publication and additional stastistics.
+This folder contains all statistics described in the related publication and additional stastistics (in alphabetical order).

+* The confusion matrices of the training and test datasets for forests with N = 500, 1000, 2000 trees, respectively.
+Confusion matrices are used to calculate model performance, i.e. prediction accuracy.

+ * confMat_500.csv and confMatTest_500.csv
+ * confMat_1000.csv and confMatTest_1000.csv
+ * confMat_2000.csv and confMatTest_2000.csv

+* correlations.csv: The Pearson correlation coefficients for correlations between all predictor variables described in the related publication, i.e. year, morphological complexity, syntactic complexity, overall complexity, subjective negative markers, subjective positive markers, modals, connectives, adverbials.

+* tunegridTree.csv: A csv file reporting the training and test accuracy for conditional inference trees grown with varying parameter settings.
+To be more precise, the following three parameters were used in tuning the tree: mincriterion, minbucket and maxsurrogate (for a detailed description of the parameters see https://cran.r-project.org/web/packages/partykit/vignettes/ctree.pdf).